mortonfox/munz-addr-ext-firefox/README.md

 ### Obtaining and setting up your Bing Maps key

-You'll need a Bing Maps key to use this Chrome extension.
+You'll need a Bing Maps key to use this Firefox extension.
 Follow the instructions in [Getting a Bing Maps Key](https://docs.microsoft.com/en-us/bingmaps/getting-started/bing-maps-dev-center-help/getting-a-bing-maps-key).

 To add the Bing Maps key to the extension: